tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/快速入门_intl_en.md

 NSURL* url = [NSURL fileURLWithPath:@"file URL"];
 // Bucket name in the format: `BucketName-APPID` put.bucket = @"examplebucket-1250000000";
 // Object key, i.e., the full path of a COS object.
-If the object is in a directory, the path should be "dir1/object1". put.object = @"exampleobject";
+If the object is in a directory, the format should be "video/xxx/movie.mp4" put.object = @"exampleobject";
 // Content of the object to be uploaded.
 You can pass in variables in `NSData*` or `NSURL*` format put.body =  url;